 That’s because bonding utilizes the same composite resin material now used for many tooth-colored fillings, a material that is prized for both its ability to bond well with teeth and its customizability.
 This allows the dentist to first tint the resin to match your natural teeth, and then to carefully sculpt it to match their natural form, while hiding any noticeable imperfections.
 Though veneers do tend to be even longer-lasting, thanks to porcelain’s innate stain-resistance, bonding is an excellent choice for cosmetic improvements, especially for patients on a tighter time frame (or budget) for treatment than veneers would allow.

 It is true that porcelain veneers will look better and are stronger than tooth bonding.
 They also last longer.
+Often, there is a tough decision whether to use porcelain veneers or cosmetic bonding.
 So, before you settle on bonding to fix your smile woes, talk with your dentist about all of your options.
 There is always more than one choice for you!

 We invite you to have a consultation

-The more you know about tooth bonding, the more you may realize that it could be the best solution for fixing a variety of cosmetic blemishes.
+You may wish to fill spaces between the teeth for a more uniform appearance.
+The more you know about bonded teeth, the more you may realize that it could be the best solution for fixing a variety of cosmetic blemishes.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.